 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 State Priority 1-Basic Services (Local Indicator): 1.
 A. Teachers in the LEA are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching (SARC / HR Department) Per District SARC 1.
 A. Teachers in the LEA are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching 20-21 Baseline: All teachers are appropriately assigned, however, 5 Teachers are not fully credentialed From DataQuest 2020-21 Teaching Assignment Monitoring Outcomes by Full-Time Equivalent (FTE) Maricopa has 32.3% ineffective teachers as defined by CDE.
 Maricopa also has 8.7% of staff that are classified as interns as defined by CDE.
-1. A. Teachers in the LEA are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching 2023-24 Goal: Maintain all teachers being appropriately assigned, and lower the number of teachers not fully credentialed below five teachers
+Using Local Data, Maricopa has 8 out of 23 Certificated Staff on a PIP or STIP.
+There are a total of 2 Certificated Staff that are an intern.
+Maricopa has 35% ineffective teachers as defined by CDE.
+Maricopa also has 8.7% of staff that are 1.
+A. Teachers in the LEA are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching 2023-24 Goal: Maintain all teachers being appropriately assigned, and lower the number of teachers not fully

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Kern County has 3.6% ineffective teachers as defined by CDE and 3.7% interns.
-Maricopa rate of staffing that is listed as "ineffective" is more than 10 times the rate of that from Kern County average.
-1. B. Pupils in the school district have sufficient access to the standards- aligned instructional materials (SARC/Williams Resolution for Board) 21-22 Baseline: 100% per SARC Report 1.
+Maricopa rate of staffing that is listed as "ineffective" is more than 10 times the rate of that from Kern County average. classified as interns as defined by CDE.
+From DataQuest 2020-21 Kern County has 3.6% ineffective teachers as defined by CDE and 3.7% interns.
+Maricopa rate of staffing that is listed as "ineffective" is more than 10 times the rate of that from Kern County average. credentialed below five teachers 1.
+B. Pupils in the school district have sufficient access to the standards- aligned instructional materials (SARC/Williams Resolution for Board) Per District SARC 1.
+B. Pupils in the school district have sufficient access to the standards-aligned instructional materials 20-21 Baseline: 100% per SARC Report 21-22 Baseline: 100% per SARC Report 22-23 Baseline: 100% per SARC Report 1.
 B. Pupils in the school district have sufficient access to the standards-aligned instructional materials 2023-24 Goal: Maintain Rating of 100% per SARC (+-1%) 1.C.
 School facilities are maintained in good repair.
 (SARC / FIT) Per District SARC 1.
 C. School facilities are maintained in good repair.
 20-21 Baseline: Exemplary, based on FIT/SARC Reports School facilities are maintained in good repair.
+Exemplary, based on FIT/SARC Reports School facilities are maintained in good repair.
 Exemplary, based on FIT/SARC Reports 1.C.School facilities are maintained in good repair.
-2023-24 Goal: Rating of Good or Exemplary, based on FIT/SARC Reports State Priority 2- Implementation of State Academic Standards Based on the CA School Dashboard Based on the most recent CA School Dashboard 2A.
-The implementation of state board adopted academic content and
+2023-24 Goal: Rating of Good or Exemplary, based on FIT/SARC Reports